AlmaCookBook/AlmaCookBook.github.io/docs/workflows/containers.md

 singularity pull docker://icrsc/pisca-run
 ```

-The difference when pulling with singularity is that you provide the docker url (docker itself already knows this).
+The difference when pulling with singularity is that you provide the docker url.

 Generally, you just add docker:// in front of the image name.